canonical/mysql-k8s-operator/docs/how-to/back-up-and-restore/restore-a-backup.md

-# How to restore a backup
+# How to restore a local backup

-This is a How-To for performing a basic restore (restoring a locally made backup).
+This is a guide for performing a basic restore (restoring a locally made backup).

-To restore a backup that was made from the a *different* cluster, (i.e. cluster migration via restore), please reference [Cluster Migration via Restore How-To](/how-to/back-up-and-restore/migrate-a-cluster):
+To restore a backup that was made from the a *different* cluster, (i.e. cluster migration via restore), see [](/how-to/back-up-and-restore/migrate-a-cluster).

 ## Prerequisites